StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/months_sub.md

 ## Description

-Subtract the specified month(s) from the date.
+Subtracts specified months from the date.

 ## Syntax